COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Models

-\end{itemize} Another modification to the Vanilla-ViT is the use of dropout.
+Another modification to the Vanilla-TF is the use of dropout.
 We apply dropout with a rate of 0.1 after the multi-head self-attention layer and after the feed-forward layer in each Transformer encoder block.

-The remaining notable hyperparameters are the same as for the Vanilla-ViT.
+The remaining notable hyperparameters are the same as for the Vanilla-TF.

+To better visualize the overall architecture of the Grid-TF encoder, we provide an overview diagram in figure \ref{fig:grid-tf-encoder}.